 Since 20 January 2022, people in England have not been asked to work from home and most employers have initiated safe returns to workplaces.
 It was recommended that employers facilitated gradual returns to the workplace (eg employees working in the office 2 days a week and working from home for the remaining 3 days per week).

 Most workplaces no longer have many (or any) Coronavirus (COVID-19) mitigation measures in place.
 However, for some workplaces and workforces, mitigation measures may still be appropriate.
 If this applies to you, your employer should take the necessary steps to ensure that the workplace follows the safety guidelines.
 Some steps that they may consider in order to reduce unnecessary contact include:

 grouping employees in fixed teams to reduce the number of people each worker has contact with

 increasing the frequency of surface cleaning

-Please note that where you refuse to come to work without a valid reason, and do not wish to, or can't, take paid or unpaid leave, then your employer may take disciplinary action against you.
+Please note that if you refuse to come to work without a valid reason, and do not wish to, or can't, take paid or unpaid leave, then your employer may take disciplinary action against you.

 Previous advice, that millions of clinically extremely vulnerable people (eg individuals on immunosuppressant drugs) should shield, has ended.

-Where you’re considered as a clinically vulnerable individual, you may continue to work from home, but if your job cannot be done remotely, your employer can ask you to return to the workplace.
+If you’re considered as a clinically vulnerable individual, you may continue to work from home, but if your job cannot be done remotely, your employer can ask you to return to the workplace.
 However, employers still have a responsibility to keep you safe, so you should raise any specific concerns you have about going back.
 Note that if you are disabled, your employer has an extra responsibility to make and pay for ‘reasonable adjustments’.

 If you’re living with someone that’s clinically extremely vulnerable, you should notify your employer as they may take that into consideration when asking you to return to work.